National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Once the project team has outlined the study protocol, key definitions, and timing of study elements, the next phase is the curation of a dataset for analysis.
 This is typically within the purview of the team informaticist or logic liaison.
-Let's take a peak into the process...
+Let's take a peek into the process...
 :::

 After clarifying all the data elements and study protocol, the next step is to curate an analytic dataset.